ONTAP docs

 Enable SVM-scoped NDMP on the cluster

-Enable a backup user for NDMP authentication
+Enable backup users for NDMP authentication

 Configure node-scoped NDMP